TDR-Thomahawk/Integrated-Embedded-Systems/analogue-electronics/chapter-1-transistors.md

 $$i={V}/{R}=\frac{12\ \mathrm{V}}{12\ \mathrm{\Omega }}=1\ A$$
-Take the same load and put it into a transistor switch circuit, with still 12 V at the top:
+Take the same load and put it into a transistor switch circuit, with 12 V still at the top:

 <img src="./images/1.3b.png" width="50%" alt="Current flowing through a transistor switch circuit"/>
 _Figure 1.3b: Current flowing through a transistor switch circuit_

-We want to specify the base current so that we allow at least almost 1 A to flow through the load.
+We want to specify a base current such that we allow at least almost 1 A to flow through the load.
 If we give the base even more current, almost 1 A will still flow through the transistor.
 It can't be more because the voltage from collector to emitter can't be negative in this case (NPN